What a 2025 Trump Victory Could Mean for Higher Education Regulations: Predictions and Insights (Part 1)

 Opening a private university is a huge undertaking.
 But if you do your homework, develop a strong business plan, and surround yourself with the right people, you'll be on your way to success.

 While these mistakes are the most common ones, I can help you avoid these or others based on your specific situation.
-If you need help or want to learn more about opening a private university, I invite you to email me or call me, and I'd be happy to chat with you in more depth.
+If you need help or want to learn more about opening a private university, I invite you to email us and we would be happy to provide more assistance.